GCR.org in person visits to clinics

 Some things - such as how frequently we visit the clinic, the size of the local ambassador team, whether it's a local expert or patient visiting your clinic and whether or not we announce that we are coming - depend on what type of medical clinic or hospital we are inspecting.

-can carry out two different types of visits - announced
+GCR.org can carry out two different types of visits - announced or unannounced.

 When GCR™ Clinic Ambassadors or patients make an announced visit, we will write to the medical facility to give sufficient notice in order to minimize disruption to any clinical commitments.